 The National Electrical Code (NEC) is a nationally recognized document that outlines recommendations and specifications for electrical installations, including when you can use wiring for damp or wet locations.
-It is revised every three years, and at the time of this writing, it is the 2017 NEC that is current.
-While most city and state electrical codes follow the NEC, only the local electrical codes (enforced by the authority having jurisdiction, or AJH) are law in a given jurisdiction.
+The NEC is revised every three years (2017, 2020, etc.) Most city and state electrical codes follow the NEC, but it is the local electrical codes (enforced by the authority having jurisdiction, or AHJ) that are the law in a given jurisdiction.
 Therefore, the local AHJ is the best place to learn about specific requirements for damp or wet applications.

 Wire insulation—the plastic jacketing around individual wire conductors—is identified by a code that includes letters and sometimes numbers.
 The simplest way to determine whether a wire is suitable for damp or wet locations is to look for a "W" in the coding on the wire's insulation.
 This is easy to remember because the W essentially stands for "wet."
 However, there are some wires that are suitable for wet locations that don't carry a W in their coding.
 Some of the most common code letters found in wiring for residential applications include:

-- T — thermoplastic; referring to the type of plastic insulation
+- T: thermoplastic; referring to the type of plastic insulation

-- X — thermoset; another type of plastic used for insulation
+- X: thermoset; another type of plastic used for insulation

-- H — heat-resistant; two Hs indicates higher heat resistance
+- H: heat-resistant; two Hs indicates higher heat resistance

-- N — nylon-jacketed; insulation has a durable coating of nylon for added protection
+- N: nylon-jacketed; insulation has a durable coating of nylon for added protection

-- W — wet locations
+- W: wet locations

 Decoding the Code

 As an example, two of the most common types of wire used in residential projects are THHN and THWN.
-THHN is thermoplastic, highly heat-resistant (up to 90 degrees C), and nylon-jacketed.
+THHN is thermoplastic, highly heat-resistant (up to 90 degrees C.), and nylon-jacketed.
 It is not suitable for wet locations.
-THWN is similar to THHN but is rated only for a maximum of 75 degrees C and is suitable for wet locations.
+THWN is similar to THHN but is rated only for a maximum of 75 degrees C and it is suitable for wet locations.
 It's important to note that the application can affect the temperature rating of a wire.
 For example, THHW wire is rated for 90 degrees C in dry locations but is rated only for 75 degrees C when used in wet locations.

 Short List of Wet Wires